kyometori/djsmusic/README.md

 For more examples you can look at our [examples](https://github.com/kyometori/djsmusic/tree/main/examples) or look up our Documentation and create features yourself!

 ## Thanks
 [Junior HiZollo](https://hizollo.ddns.net) : My another project which is a Discord bot with music feature.
-This library is basically rewriting its music (which was also wrtten by me) and make it generic.
+This library is basically rewriting its music (which was also written by me) and make it generic.